 To resolve this, we will hide (on a rolling basis) all packages which had no downloads in the last 4 months from the v1 index.
 This will cut the amount of packages by about half without having a large impact on active usage.

-This means new packages and old unused packages will only be visible to Composer 2 until someone installs them, at which point they will become visible to Composer 1 as well.
+This means new packages and old unused packages will only be visible to Composer 2 until someone installs them, at which point they will become visible to Composer 1 as well (within 24h as this process happens on a nightly basis).

 API users: Please get in touch now!